-The FERC staff mailed copies of the EA to federal, state, and local government representatives and agencies; elected officials; environmental and public interest groups; Native American tribes; potentially affected landowners and other interested individuals and groups; and newspapers and libraries in the Project area.
+The FERC staff mailed copies of the EA to Federal, state, and local government representatives and agencies; elected officials; environmental and public interest groups; Native American tribes; potentially affected landowners and other interested individuals and groups; newspapers and libraries in the project area; and parties to this proceeding.
 In addition, the EA is available for public viewing on the FERC's Web site (www.ferc.gov) using the eLibrary link.
 A limited number of copies of the EA are available for distribution and public inspection at: Federal Energy Regulatory Commission, Public Reference Room, 888 First Street NE., Room 2A, Washington, DC 20426, (202) 502-8371.

 (1) You can file your comments electronically using the eComment feature on the Commission's Web site (www.ferc.gov) under the link to Documents and Filings.
 This is an easy method for submitting brief, text-only comments on a project;

 (2) You can also file your comments electronically using the eFiling feature Start Printed Page 81927on the Commission's Web site (www.ferc.gov) under the link to Documents and Filings.
 With eFiling, you can provide comments in a variety of formats by attaching them as a file with your submission.
 New eFiling users must first create an account by clicking on “eRegister.”
 You must select the type of filing you are making.
 If you are filing a comment on a particular project, please select “Comment on a Filing”; or

 (3) You can file a paper copy of your comments by mailing them to the following address: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First Street NE., Room 1A, Washington, DC 20426.

 Any person seeking to become a party to the proceeding must file a motion to intervene pursuant to Rule 214 of the Commission's Rules of Practice and Procedures (18 CFR 385.214).